btjklee/Btjklee/README.md

 **btjklee/Btjklee** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.-->

-💻 Aspiring Software Engineer | Problem Solver | Tech Enthusiast
+🎓 Computer Science Graduate | Tech Generalist | Problem Solver
-🌱 Currently learning **algorithmic problem solving & Backend Development**
+💡 Passionate about using technology to build, secure, and improve systems
-🚀 Building projects in **Python, Flask, Django, JavaScript**
+🌱 Continuously learning: backend development, data structures, system design, and cybersecurity fundamentals
-📚 Studying **Data Structures & Algorithms** for coding interviews
+🛠️ Building projects with Python, Flask, JavaScript, React, and PostgreSQL
-🔍 Open to software engineering job opportunities
+🔍 Exploring opportunities in software development, IT, and information systems
 📫 Reach me at **btjklee@gmail.com**
 🔗 Connect with me on [LinkedIn](https://www.linkedin.com/in/ju-l-bb0b20211)